Biancabrown/microbiome_defauantion_gero/README.md

 ## Reproducibility

 Permutation-based analyses (e.g., PERMANOVA, Mantel tests) include explicit `set.seed()` statements to ensure reproducibility.
-All scripts are annotated to match the steps described in the manuscript.
+All scripts are annotated and aligned with the analytical steps described in the manuscript.

 ---

 ## Data availability

-Data for vegetation, isotope analyses, and microbiome sequencing are stored in the repository according to each analysis section and will be made available upon publication.
+Data for vegetation, isotope analyses, and microbiome sequencing are structured by analysis section and will be made available upon publication.

-Illumina 16S rRNA data are available at the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA):
+Illumina 16S rRNA data are publicly available at the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA):

 **BioProject:** [PRJNA961814](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA961814)

 ---

 ## Citation

-If you use these scripts, please cite:
+If you use material from this repository, please cite:

 **Brown et al.**, *Experimental defaunation modifies diet and gut microbiome of a wild gerbil, Gerbilliscus robustus* (in review).